NGSEP/NGSEPcore/README.txt

 The second step is to genotype for each sample the variants produced at the first step using the variants detector (See FindVariants command).
-For each sample, the command to execute at this stage (in conservative mode and assuming WGS data) should look like this:
+For each sample, the command to execute at this stage (in conservative mode) should look like this:

-java -jar NGSEPcore.jar FindVariants -noRep -noRD -noRP -ignoreLowerCaseRef -maxAlnsPerStartPos 2 -minQuality 40 -maxBaseQS 30 -knownSVs <SVS_FILE> -knownVariants <VARS_FILE> <REFERENCE> <INPUT_FILE> <OUTPUT_PREFIX>
+java -jar NGSEPcore.jar FindVariants -maxAlnsPerStartPos 2 -minQuality 40 -maxBaseQS 30 -knownVariants <VARS_FILE> <REFERENCE> <INPUT_FILE> <OUTPUT_PREFIX>

 where SVS_FILE is the file with structural variation for the sample obtained during the first run of the variants detector, and VARS_FILE is the output file